cellsim/piem/README.md

 Then you can emulate the network condition of those test devices, both uplink and downlink.

+To update, you can download the debian [package](https://cisco.box.com/s/ksn191amu2z0isac15xy78a94jwddz3d), and then install via `sudo dpkg -i ./piem_1.1.deb`

 ## Network emulation

 There is a emulator script [emulator.py](/stage2/02-net-tweaks/files/emulator.py) built in.